Can I Sell a House with a Quitclaim Deed in Ohio? Understanding Property Transfers

 What are the implications of transferring property via a quitclaim deed without title warranties?

-Transferring property via a quitclaim deed without title warranties means the grantee accepts the property with any existing encumbrances, such as liens or claims, as the deed offers no guarantee of a clear title.
-This can lead to potential legal issues if encumbrances are not identified beforehand, underlining the importance of conducting due diligence.
+Transferring property via a quitclaim deed without title warranties means the grantee accepts the property with any existing debts, such as liens or claims, as the deed offers no guarantee of a clear title.
+This can lead to potential legal issues if debts are not identified beforehand, underlining the importance of conducting due diligence.